 Another use of launch amps is to preamplify signals which are to be transmitted down very long cable runs.
 As an example a 100m run of cable would attenuate the signal by up to 20dB.

 Just like amplification, attenuation is also measured in dB, but it`s minus dB.
 It must be stressed that any amp in the system is just as likely to be overdriven as the TV tuner, thus if the input signal to the amp is excessive the attenuator must be utilised at this point, not just at the “setback”.
 That said, particularly for digital signals, there is more likely to be a problem in the TV`s tuner than any amplifier feeding it, so if you can`t get to the amp (say it`s on the roof) then try an attenuator at the set back.
-If feeding a mast head amp attenuators with power pass are available.
-Incidentally a variable attenuator is probably the most under used piece of diagnostic equipment considering they`re only cheap !
+Incidentally attenuators are probably the most under used piece of diagnostic equipment, particularly considering they`re so cheap !

 There is another category of mains amplifiers called launch or power amplifiers.